fuzzylogicxx/fuzzylogic/posts/sketch-tips-and-tricks.md

 date: "2019-06-23T16:58:08.051Z"
 tags: [design, sketch, cheatsheet]
 ---
 I’ve used Sketch for a few years, having followed the lead of my designer colleagues who gravitated to it from Photoshop.
-But my level has been pretty basic, as a web developer content to simply inspect and grab things from other folks’ designs.
+My level has been pretty basic, as a web developer content to simply inspect and grab things from other folks’ designs.
 However I’ve decided to up my game and get more creative.
 As I learn the ropes, here’s a list of useful (Mac-based) Sketch tips for my reference and yours.
 ---

 ## Create an Artboard